N0ury/ImapNote2/README.md

 Sync your notes between Android, iOs devices and different accounts like Gmail, iCloud and others

 This project is a fork of "imapnote" one created by boemianrapsodi (boemianrapsody@gmail.com).
 Probably Pasquale Boemio.
-Some things don't work correctly but it was impossible to contact him to correct these bugs.
+Some things didn't work correctly but it was impossible to contact him to correct these bugs.

 Original app is named "imapnote", and is available at https://code.google.com/p/imapnote/, So I decided to name this one "imapnote2".
-It is under the GPL v3 License, as is "imapnote"
+It is under the GPL v3 License, same as "imapnote"

 It is based on Apple way to manage notes.
 They are stored in an imap folder named "Notes". imapnote uses Gmail for syncing.
 As I use my own imap server, I have modified it to be used with any imap server that respects Apple method.
 It has been tested with Gmail, iCloud (imap.mail.me.com), Yahoo! (imap.mail.yahoo.com), AOL (imap.aol.com) and of course my server.
 Even if not still tested, it should work with others.